arsenalsurfer/SQL_Project_Data_Job_Analysis/README.md

 ### The questions I wanted to anser through my SQL queries were:

 1. What are the top-paying data analyst jobs?
-2. WHat skills are required for these top-paying jobs?
+2. What skills are required for these top-paying jobs?
 3. What skills are most in demand for data analysts?
 4. Which skills are associated with higher salaries?
 5. What are the most optimal skills to learn?